DrupalSquad/traning-december18/README.md

 ### Task

-* Install *vim* editor inside a container with NGINX
+* Install the *vim* editor inside a container with NGINX
 * Deliver the *index.html* from this repo to a user via the NGINX container.